yorelog/docker-image-pusher/README.md

 | `push <input>` | Upload cached image **or** tar; `<input>` can be `nginx:latest` or `./file.tar` | `-t` target override, `--registry` host override, `--username/--password` credential override |
 | `login <registry>` | Save credentials for future pushes | `--username`, `--password` |

+The `push` command now handles most of the bookkeeping automatically:

+- infers a sensible destination from tar metadata, the last five targets, or stored credentials
+- prompts once when switching registries (or auto-confirms if you accepted it before)
+- imports `docker save` archives on the fly before uploading
+- reuses saved logins unless you pass explicit `--username/--password`

 ### Tips

 - Need a different account temporarily?
 Pass `--username/--password` (or use env vars such as `DOCKER_USERNAME`) and they override stored credentials for that run only.